Cancer

 Precision Surgery for Drug-Resistant Epilepsy and Complex Brain Tumors at Rush With Arka Mallela, MD

-Arka Mallela, MD, is an epileptic neurosurgeon at Rush.
+Arka Mallela, MD, is an epilepsy neurosurgeon at Rush.
 He leads the epilepsy surgery and brain mapping practices where he evaluates and treats patients with drug-resistant epilepsy and brain tumors.
 In addition, Dr. Mallela specializes in removing difficult brain tumors located near areas that control speech, movement and cognition.
 He uses brain mapping techniques to safely remove as much of the tumor as possible while protecting these important functions.

 Arka Mallela, MD